Netatalk/netatalk/README.md

 of Classic Mac OS metadata (resource forks) as well as user authentication methods (UAMs) compatible with Classic Mac OS clients that don't support modern cryptography.

 Modern AFP features such as Bonjour, Time Machine, and Spotlight are also supported.

+# AppleTalk
+Support for the AppleTalk network stack was removed in Netatalk v3.
+If you need AppleTalk to network very old Macs or Apple II computers, please use Netatalk v2.

 # Contributions
 Bug reports and feature requests can be filed as GitHub issue ticket: